-Veterans: College Misericordia welcomes the opportunity to provide education to veterans of the armed services.
-College Misericordia is approved by the Veterans Administration for the education and training of veterans.
+Veterans: Misericordia University welcomes the opportunity to provide education to veterans of the armed services.
+The university is approved by the Veterans Administration for the education and training of veterans.

-Veterans enrolling at the institution for the first time should notify their local Veterans Administration Office in order to apply for educational benefits.
+Veterans enrolling at the institution for the first time should notify their local veterans administration office to apply for educational benefits.
 This application should be filed six weeks prior to the beginning of the semester.
-Students must contact the Registrar's Office to initiate the process.
+Students must contact the registrar's office to initiate the process.